robsontenorio/lighthouse-docs/docs/getting-started-tutorial-beginners.md

 php artisan vendor:publish --provider="MLL\GraphQLPlayground\GraphQLPlaygroundServiceProvider"
 ```

-> At this point note that `routes/schema.graphql` was published with sample schema.
+> Note that `routes/schema.graphql` was published with a sample schema.
 Don't worry about it.
 We will change it in a while.
-But before, make sure everything is working fine with default install  following next steps.
+But before, we make sure everything is working fine with the default instalment in the following next steps.

 <br />